alexciru/Pfas-finalProject/README.md

 final project of pfas
 ------------
 Install dependecies:
-`pip install requirements.txt`   NOT UPDATED YET
+`pip install requirements.txt` or `pip install requirements_mac.txt` for macOS

 Download Data from DVC:

+`dvc pull data` - Will download all the data (both video seq and dataset) if wanted to download only the video sequence execute
-`dvc pull`
+`dvc pull data/video`
-Might require log in to the Google Account - if dont work ask Alex to check account auths
+Might require log in to the Google Account

+In order to upload new data files into the cloud execute commands:
+`dvc add data/`
+`dvc push`

+this will update the .dvc file REMEMBER TO PUSH THE NEW .DVC FILE INTO GIT AFTER PUSIING DATA !!!

 -------
 ## Dataset